EMAIL SIGN UP

 An appropriate person will be asked to carry out the investigation.
 This may be one of the people named in this document, but it does not have to be.
 The investigation may be undertaken by someone independent of Torch.
 The Investigator must have experience of undertaking investigations of a safeguarding or similar nature or must receive training to be able to do so.

 The Investigator will be issued with appropriate terms of reference.
 Authority for signing off the terms of reference lies with the Safeguarding Coordinator, in consultation with the Lead Trustee for Safeguarding for any investigation held prior to the disciplinary process.
 Authority for signing off an investigation within the disciplinary process lies with the relevant Head of Department.
-If any of these individuals are the subject of the investigation, as relevant, the authorisation is carried out by the Chief Executive or Chair of Trustees.
+If any of these individuals are the subject of the investigation, as relevant, the authorisation is carried out by the CEO or Chair of Trustees.

-The Investigator will have the authority to require any information or documents to be submitted for the investigation, or for individual employees to submit themselves for interview.
+The Investigator will have the authority to require Torch information or documents to be submitted for the investigation, or for individual employees to submit themselves for interview.
 The report must be concluded in a timely manner and its findings acted on.
 At this stage, further advice from thirtyone:eight may be sought.

-6f Support – Safeguarding Coordinator with Head of Finance and Operations
+5f Support – Safeguarding Coordinator with Head of Finance and Operations

 Support (which may range from pastoral care to professional counselling, depending on case circumstances) should be offered to all parties who are known to Torch and are involved in a safeguarding case, including the alleged victim and the individual making the referral.
 This will be done, where appropriate, in consultation with the statutory agencies involved as they may be providing support of their own.